 Pre-physical therapy is not a major at UW-Eau Claire, but rather a declaration of your intention to continue your education and enroll in a physical therapy graduate program.
-No specific undergraduate major is required for a career in physical therapy, but graduate schools do favor certain courses, skills and experiences.
-For example, health professional schools often require a number of science courses and expect strong communication skills and significant health-related and service experiences.
-Many programs also require observational or actual work experience in physical therapy prior to admission.
+No specific undergraduate major is required for a career in physical therapy, but most UWEC students choose to major in rehabilitation science or biology.

 Relevant student organizations.
-On-campus student organizations — like the Pre-Physical & Occupational Therapy Club — connect students like you who are also interested in becoming physical therapists.
+On-campus student organizations — like the Pre-Professional Health Club — will connect you with other students interested in becoming physical therapists.
 These extracurriculars are an excellent way to volunteer, job shadow and learn about potential graduate schools and employers.